WMW | “Politics must set the right framework conditions and…

-Herwart Wilms, Remondis : “Politics must set the right framework conditions and politicians should do what they say.”
+Remondis' Herwart Wilms : “Politics must set the right framework conditions and politicians must do what they say.”

 What role does waste management play in a circular economy?